MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/image/creating-and-opening-processes-by-wia-drivers.md

 The **LocalService** account does not have sufficient privileges to start other processes.
 Therefore, on Microsoft Windows Server 2003 and later, WIA drivers cannot create processes.

 If another process is required for device functionality, it is recommended that it be implemented as a system service or local COM server.
-See the MSDN documentation for specific security information related to the creation of system services and COM servers.
+See the Microsoft documentation for specific security information related to the creation of system services and COM servers.